serverless/serverless/docs/providers/aws/guide/variables.md

 # Variables

-The Serverless framework provides a powerful variable system to give your `serverless.yml` configuration file extra flexibility.
+The Serverless framework provides a powerful variable system which allows you to add dynamic data into your `serverless.yml`.
 With Serverless Variables, you'll be able to do the following:

 - Reference & load variables from environment variables
 - Reference & load variables from CLI options